Dept. of Education & Interdisciplinary Studies

 Building the Florida Tech Sustainability Program with many partners has been a primary focus since 2010.
 This includes F.I.T.'s academic and applied campus/community sustainability intiatives.
-We also manage >70 online science classes/yr and 20 adjunct faculty for Florida Tech University Online and administer other web resources, primarily on sustainability and coastal adaptation planning.
+We administer the Virtual Climate Adaptation Library with 1500 pdfs available from 80 global regions.

 M.S.
 Universidad de Puerto Rico, Dept. de Ciencias Marinas